 OKYO Pharma Announces U.S. IND Filing on OK-101 for the Treatment of Dry Eye Disease

 LONDON and BOSTON, Nov.
-21, 2022 (GLOBE NEWSWIRE) -- OKYO Pharma Limited (LSE: OKYO; NASDAQ: OKYO), an ophthalmology-focused bio-pharmaceutical company which is developing OK-101 to treat dry eye disease to address the significant unmet need in this multi-billion-dollar market, today announced that it filed an Investigational New Drug (IND) application with the U.S. Food and Drug Administration (FDA) for the development of OK-101 to treat dry eye disease (DED).
+21, 2022 (GLOBE NEWSWIRE) -- OKYO Pharma Limited (OKYOOKYO, an ophthalmology-focused bio-pharmaceutical company which is developing OK-101 to treat dry eye disease to address the significant unmet need in this multi-billion-dollar market, today announced that it filed an Investigational New Drug (IND) application with the U.S. Food and Drug Administration (FDA) for the development of OK-101 to treat dry eye disease (DED).

 Both nonclinical and clinical development plans on OK-101 were reviewed with the FDA in an earlier Pre-IND meeting facilitated by OKYO's contract research organization, Ora Inc, with the FDA agreeing to a first-in-human Phase 2 trial in DED patients.
 FDA also concurred with OKYO's plans for designating primary and secondary efficacy endpoints covering both a sign and a symptom of DED in the trial's clinical protocol.